unyt-org/datex-tractor/README.md

 - Point your LLM into the shadows - let it hallucinate clarity into chaos.
 - Its not perfect - nothing ever is.

-## How to continuously create issues
+## How to continuously create and integrate issues
 ---
 ### Is creating issues instead of resolving any an issue, a problem - neither?